 Continuous or repeated braking can heat the brake pads beyond its rating causing the pad material to overheat and release gasses.
 This creates a film or layer of gas between the pad and rotor greatly reducing the friction and braking effectiveness.

-For a great majority of the Mini drivers, brake fade is not an issue.
+For a great majority of the MINI drivers, brake fade is not an issue.
 It is more about durability and shorter stopping distances.
 However, it is important to select the correct pad for your application.
 (Don't use street pads on the track and track pads on the street, unless they are rated for such.)

-Brake Pads - Brake pads are available in different levels of upgrades depending on the type of friction material or combination of friction materials.
+Brake pads are available in different levels of upgrades depending on the type of friction material or combination of friction materials.
 They typically include one or some of the following materials: organic, semi-metallic, or ceramic.
 Each of the different materials contribute to the brake pad's durability (long life), abrasiveness to the rotor (won't chew up the rotors), temperature stability (reduced brake fade) and noise.
 There are different types of pads depending on what you are looking for in a brake pad upgrade.
 (See Mini Cooper EBC Brake Pad Application Guide.)

-Brake Rotors - Mini recommends that you replace brake rotors any time you replace brake pads.
+MINI recommends that you replace brake rotors any time you replace brake pads.
 Front rotors are always vented and the rear rotors are solid.
 There are rotor upgrades available that are slotted, drilled, or slotted and drilled.
 The slots and drilled are options that are designed for better cooling of the rotors and for expelling brake dust.
 These are typically not necessary for street driven Minis, but many owners like them for the looks.
 Keep in mind, when you have slotted and or drilled rotors, you have slightly less surface area against the pads.
 They also produce a little more noise and 'can' shorten the life of your pads.
 (See Mini Cooper Brake Rotor Upgrade Application Guide.)

 The Front Big Brake Kits are the ultimate brake upgrades for performance (and for looks if your budget allows).
 These are oversized brake kits that offers greatly improved braking performance in all areas including stopping distance, improved brake feel and just about no brake fade.
 Big brake kits offer better braking performance with:

 - Larger calipers with more pistons to press the pads against the rotors